omidmohajerani99/Hamming-code-7-4/README.md

     print(myTable)
 ```
-Corecte the error in D:\
+correct the error in D:\
 If error was 0 change it to 1. \
 If error was 1 change it to 0.